-In the case of the, there has been somewhat more resistance to the reign of prejudice over truth.
+In the case of the benefits of drinking, there has been somewhat more resistance to the reign of prejudice over truth.
 This is because it has been simply impossible to bury the fact that drinkers live longer than nondrinkers.
 Naturally, the Harvard Medical School and other researchers who support my views are considerably more cautious in announcing these things.
 But the movement in both areas has been in my direction.
-If I wait long enough, I expect they’ll be presenting me with career awards commending me for my bravery when I get old.
+If I wait long enough, I expect they’ll be presenting me with career awards.
+And commending me for my bravery when I get old.

 Have your views hurt your professional career in any way?

-Well, I view myself as a remarkably self-maintaining cultural resource on alcohol problems and alcohol.
 I have kept going despite opposition and a lack of support for decades.
 At my website, readers describe how reading my work has saved their lives.
-But I also list a sampling of some of the many diatribes of which I have been an object.
+But I also list a sampling of some of the many diatribes against me.

-I have maintained positions that were otherwise almost buried on the American alcoholism scene.
-But no research or treatment or public organization will support me, financially or otherwise.
+I have maintained positions that were otherwise almost buried on the US alcoholism scene.
+But no research or treatment or public group will support me.
+That’s financially or otherwise.

 In recent years, I have found some financial support from consulting on cultural and social issues with alcohol producers.
-I am then amused to be attacked by people like Robin Room of the Addiction Research Foundation for accepting such funding.
+I am then amused to be attacked by people like Robin Room for accepting such funding.
+(He’s at the Addiction Research Foundation.)
 I write back, “Robin, thanks for offering me a job at ARF so I can maintain my family and myself.”

-At a press conference in Washington DC, The Washington Post covered the proceedings almost with their tongue in cheek.
+A press conference was held about my work.
 Michael Jacobson is head of the Center for Science in the Public Interest.
 Although not present, he attacked the event.
-Nowhere did Jacobson or the Post deal with my principal point.
-It was that attacking alcohol in the guise of public health policy actually results in more, rather than less, problematic drinking.
-This is a critical, radical assessment about which one would hope they might be interested.
+My point was that attacking alcohol in the guise of public health policy actually results in more, rather than less, problematic drinking.
+This is a critical, radical assessment.

 Thank you for your time, Dr. Peele.